 Booking Flights …

 Know your airport codes.
-For example, Los Angeles is LAX, Boston is BOS, Tahiti is PPT, Havana is HAV.
+For example Chicago is ORD, Tahiti is PPT, Havana is HAV.

 I tend to start a flight search on google.com/flights, so I can see what airlines service the route and get a general idea of prices.
 Click through to the airline’s website.
-Google and Kayak.com will both do price watches for you, emailing when the price goes up or down.
+Sites like Kayak.com will do price watches for you, emailing when the price goes up or down.

-Passport is required in most countries, to be valid 6 months after visit ends.
-I bring copies of important documents and if I leave my passport in my room (or boat) I bring copy of my passport into town.
-Most do not require a Visa from US citizens or Visa is granted upon arrival (though under the current US regime, travel is getting harder for US citizens globally).
-Get your passport faster through a private expediter or through the government … Click Here.
+Passports, in most countries, are required to be valid 3-6 months after visit ends.
+I bring copies of important documents and if I leave my passport in my room (or boat) I can bring a copy of my passport into town.
+Note you’ll need your passport to change money.
+Most countries do not require a Visa from US citizens or your Visa is granted upon arrival.
+If they put it in your passport, leave it in your passport until you are back in the US.
+Need to renew, Click Here.
+If in a hurry, get your passport faster through a private expediter.

-Equally handy resource for our friends from Canadia …
+Equally handy resource for our friends in Canadia …

 Hotels & Rooms …

-For hotels I’ve been using Booking.com with Hotels.com as a backup.
-Travelocity.com has reviews of resorts, food and what to do in a town.
+Hotels are nice as there is always a ‘host’ to help with info, towels … and sometimes breakfast!
+For hotels I’ve been using Hotels.com.
+TripAdvisor.com has reviews of resorts, food and what to do in a town.
 Most sites you book your flights on will work for hotels too.
-If I am on a longer range, lower budget Adventure, I will check out hostels – HostelBookers.com or Hostelz.com.
+If I am on a longer range, single, lower budget Adventure, I will check out hostels – Hostelz.com.
 For a little extra, you can get your own room and often your own bathroom (ensuite) and there is usually a communal kitchen/living room where you can interact with other travelers.
 You can be middle age, just don’t act it :).

 Most room booking sites have a map feature.
 This is great as it shows you where all of your options are relative to what part of the city you are trying to see (even if you just want airport/train/bus station close).
 Lonely Planet guides are great to bring.
 They have an online presence too.